akshaykalia-chd/Px-Rack/README.md

 - **Commercial use** of any files, designs, or derivatives is **strictly prohibited** without **explicit written permission** from the repository owner.
 - This includes, but is not limited to:
   - Selling printed parts or assembled units
-  - Using Px-Rack designs in paid services or commercial installations
+  - Using PX-Rack designs in paid services or commercial installations
   - Distributing modified versions for profit

 ## 📝 Requesting Permission